Samsung has recently come out with their new HMD MR device called Samsung Odyssey.

 Oculus Rift wins at: External Design

 Let’s start with weight.
 That is not something that we should dismiss.
-Comfort plays a huge role in everything we do, especially when when it’s connected to our entertainment.
+Comfort plays a huge role in everything we do, especially when it’s connected to our entertainment.

 The one thing I would give Odyssey props for in the design apartment is installing volume button on the headset itself.
-I hate going to menu while in the game every time I want to lower the volume.
-Giving that function to the headset itself like Odyssey did would save a lot of headache.
+I hate going to the menu while in the game every time I want to lower the volume.
+Giving that function to the headset itself like Odyssey did would save a lot of headaches.

 Similarities Between Oculus Rift and Odyssey